arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 In the program above, a `Scanner` with identifier `scan` is created, and is then used to read user's responses from the console after questions are printed to the console.

-Note that there is an extra call to the `nextLine` method before the second question.
-This is due to an oddity of how the `Scanner` interacts with its input source.

 <a name="nextChar"></a>
 The `Scanner` reads characters from the input source one at a time and parses them into the desired data types (if possible).
 It has methods to read most of the primitive data types, named accordingly; `nextInt` reads an `int`, `nextDouble` reads a `double` and so on...
 It does not have a `nextChar` method; this is generally done with `next().charAt(0)`, which reads the next word and then picks out the first character of that word.
 It also has methods to read different types of `String` data from its input stream; among these are `next`, which reads the next "word" (i.e. all characters up to the next white space), and `nextLine`, which reads all characters up through the next newline character (`'\n'`).

+Note that there is an extra call to the `nextLine` method before the second question.
+This is due to an oddity of how the `Scanner` interacts with its input source:

 When a `Scanner` calls a method to read a primitive or the `next` method to read a word, it leaves the newline at the start of the input.
 This will cause the next `newLine` call to be blank; it reads until the first newline, and the first character in the stream is a newline.
 So, that extra call to the `nextLine` method before the second question in the program above is to read this residual newline character out of the input stream, which in turn allows the following `nextLine` call to get the user's input instead of a blank line.